Applications for Spring 2015 Available Now! Please see information below on how to obtain an application from the Office of Overseas Studies.

 Start planning for your semester or year abroad.
 Talk with your major/minor advisor and visit the Office of Overseas Studies.
 Once you've chosen a study abroad program, follow these simple steps to apply:

-1) Stop by the Office of Overseas Studies to pick up an application packet for your program or email firstname.lastname@example.org to receive a PDF copy (please include your name, program of choice, GPA and minor/major in your email).
+1) Stop by the Office of Overseas Studies to pick up an application packet for your program or email firstname.lastname@example.org to receive a PDF copy.
+(Each program has its own unique application, so please indicate your program of choice, name, GPA and minor/major in your email).
 The application will include:

 This form gives the Office of Overseas Studies basic background information about you.
 It does NOT constitute a complete application.
 Be sure to print out a copy before closing the browser!

-3) Turn in your application materials on or before the deadline, and sign up for a 15-minute screening interview.
+3) Turn in your application materials on or before the deadline, and sign up for a brief interview.

-The purpose of the interview is to assess your maturity and motivation for studying abroad.
-You will be asked about your application and should be able to demonstrate some knowledge about your chosen program, city and country.
+The purpose of the interview is to assess your maturity and motivation for studying abroad as well as your readiness to adapt to living in your prospective host country.
+You will be asked about your application and should be able to demonstrate knowledge about your chosen program, city and country.
 You do not need to dress in business attire.

 4) Check your passport.